 So what’s the difference between active and passive speakers?
 An active speaker has a built-in amplifier and gets its power from a power outlet.
 A passive speaker gets power from an external amplifier.
 Active and passive speakers also vary in sound, flexibility, and signal path.

-Whether you're buying your first pair of speakers or your fifth, there's a lot to know when it comes to the differences between passive and active speakers.
-Once you learn the basics of each, you'll know which is better for your various needs.
+Whether you’re buying your first pair of speakers or your fifth, there’s a lot to know when it comes to the differences between passive and active speakers which is also why we’ve written other articles on this before.
+Once you learn the basics of each, you’ll know which is better for your various needs.

 Active speakers are also known as powered speakers.
 Active speakers have most, if not all, of the electronics built-in to the enclosure, which makes them easy to set up and use.
 You simply plug in the main unit and connect it to the music source, and you’re connected to a high-quality sound system.